PostHog/posthog.com/contents/tutorials/next-steps-after-installing.md

 </MultiLanguage>

 To figure out which events you should capture, think about which areas have the biggest impact on your product or [north star metrics](/blog/north-star-metrics).
-As a minimum, we recommend capturing events such as signups, logins, purchases, and feature usage.
+As a minimum, we recommend capturing events such as:

-- Signup
+- signups
-- Subscription
+- logins
-- Core features
+- purchases and subscriptions
-- New features
+- feature usage
-- Marketing website
+- page and component views

 Once you've started capturing events, you can create actions (a combination of one or more events) to better represent user behavior.
 Actions are created in the “Data Management” section of the sidebar or interactively using the toolbar (click “Launch Toolbar” on the sidebar).